 In the selection and nomination of new Directors, the NC identifies the key attributes that an incoming Director should have, based on the attributes of the existing Board and the requirements of the Group.
 The NC then taps on the Directors' resources for recommendations of potential candidates.
 Executive recruitment agencies may also be appointed to assist in the search process where necessary.
 The potential candidates will go through a shortlisting process.
 Interviews are then set up with the shortlisted candidates for the NC to assess them before a decision is made.
+When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of directors, the NC will consider all aspects of diversity in order to arrive at an optimum balanced composition of the Board.
 Upon a recommendation being made by the NC, a new Director can be appointed by way of a Board resolution.
 Such Directors must present themselves for re-election at the next AGM of the Company as required under the Constitution.